Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 * Forecasts
 * SuggestionRuns

+#### Common columns and conventions

-Current run outputs are appended to these tables: Each has a RunDate column, corresponding to the date on which the data was inserted.
-The schemas are as follows:
+Current run outputs are appended to these tables.

+Each has a RunDate column, corresponding to the date on which the data was inserted.
+The RelationValidDate column refers to the time for which the value of elasticity or demand was measured.
+For example, one might run the model on Jun 30, 2017 and obtain estimates for all times in the history.
+Then Rundate ='2017-06-30' and there will be a number of RelationValidDates, one for each historical periods.

+All tables have columns named Item, SiteName, ChannelName, and CustomerSegment, identifying the specific individually priced SKU for which the estimate or prediction is given.

+Where columns named &lt;Measure&gt;90LB and &lt;Measure&gt;90UB appear, this is the 90-percent confidence interval around the estimate.

+#### Elasticities dataset

 ```sql
 CREATE TABLE dbo.Elasticities (